canonical/sphinx-docs-starter-pack/readme.rst

 --------------------------------------------

-If you wish to sync issues from your documentation repository on GitHub to your Jira board, configure the `gh-jira-sync-bot <https://github.com/canonical/gh-jira-sync-bot>`_ by editing the ``.github/workflows/.jira_sync_config.yaml`` file appropriately.
+If you wish to sync issues from your documentation repository on GitHub to your Jira board, configure the `GitHub/Jira sync bot <https://github.com/canonical/gh-jira-sync-bot>`_ by editing the ``.github/workflows/.jira_sync_config.yaml`` file appropriately.
 In addition to updating this file, you must also apply server configuration for this feature to work.
 For more information, see `server configuration details <https://github.com/canonical/gh-jira-sync-bot#server-configuration>`_